Important Things To Know Before Child Custody Recommending Counseling (CCRC)

-Placer Superior Court contracts with private CCRC's throughout the area to provide court ordered CCRC services.
+Placer Superior Court contracts with private mental health professionals throughout the area to provide court ordered CCRC services.
 CCRC assignments are made from the Orientation class, either by mail or directly at the class.
-If parties have already attended the orientation class and request child custody counseling prior to the next court hearing, the Office of Family Court Services will mail out notice of the CCRC referral.
+If parties have already attended the orientation class and request CCRC prior to the next court hearing, the Office of Family Court Services will mail out notice of the CCRC referral.
 A judge may also refer parties to CCRC from the court hearing.
-Parties are instructed to contact the CCRC immediately to set up their appointments.
+Parties are instructed to contact the professional assigned as the Child Custody Recommending Counselor (CCRC) immediately to set up their appointments.

 What is Parent Orientation?

 Child Custody Recommending Counseling Orientation is a mandatory program primarily designed to prepare parents for child custody counseling.
 The class also instructs parents about children's developmental stages and how they impact parenting plans.
 Time is also spent discussing conflict resolution, and Placer County's model for CCRC and evaluation.
 CCRC Orientation is held at the courthouse and lasts for about 1.5 hours.
 Both parties are ordered to attend prior to participation in CCRC.
 There is no fee for this class.

 Children should not attend orientation.
 This class is for parents only.